-Typically, each 10-credit module would entail a single coursework assessment, 20 and 30 credit modules two and 40 credit modules two to three.
+On the BA (Hons) Interior Design programme, typically,, each 10-credit module would entail a single coursework assessment, 20 and 30 credit modules two and 40 credit modules two to three.
 The size and scope of these assessments vary as to credit weighting and level of study.

-The curriculum is modular, but each is designed to complement prior and future modules, alongside achieving the respective stage aims and philosophy.
+The BA (Hons) Interior Design curriculum is modular, in which each is designed to complement prior and future modules, alongside achieving the respective stage aims and philosophy.
 Further, modules at higher levels advance topics explored earlier in more depth and encourage a greater level of creative thinking and autonomous evaluation to provide the opportunity for greater depth of learning.
 On the course, specific skill focused modules (Communication Skills and Professional Practice) and History & Theory modules support the Design modules and provide you with an overall rounded education as a design professional as well as preparing you for your future career.
 Overall, the degree is designed to take you through a progression that moves you gradually towards greater independence, self-direction and self-reliance as you prepare for your final portfolio of work.
 This is done through active and experiential learning processes, that is, through 'learning by doing'.